polyphony-chat/docs/SPECIFICATION.md

 ## 2. Trust model

-polyproto-core operates under the following trust assumptions:
+polyproto operates under the following trust assumptions:

 1. Users entrust their home server and its admins with data security and discretion on actions appearing as user-performed.
 2. Users only distrust their home servers in case of irregularities or conflicting information.